xcore/sw_display_controller/app_display_controller_demo/doc_quickstart/quickstart.rst

   * module_sdram,
   * module_lcd,
   * module_display_controller,
+  * module_i2c_master,
+  * module_touch_controller_lib,
   * module_slicekit_support,

-together to create a double buffered LCD controller.
-This application showcases some of the key software features and serves as an example on how to use an LCD without the real-time constraint of having to update the LCD line buffer.
+together to create an interactive display on LCD.
+This application showcases some of the key software features and serves as an example on how to use an LCD without the real-time constraint of having to update the LCD line buffer and how to use the touch screen for interactive display.

 Hardware Setup
 ++++++++++++++